 Exclusions

-Exclusion is when a child is not allowed to attend school permanently or temporarily because they misbehaved.
-The headteacher can only exclude a child in line with the school’s behaviour policy.
+Exclusion is when a child is not allowed to attend school permanently and a suspension is when a child is not allowed to attend school temporarily.
+An exclusion or a suspension will typically follow an incident in which the child has behaved in a way that is described as being unacceptable in that school’s behaviour policy.
+The headteacher can only suspend or exclude a child in line with the school’s behaviour policy.

 Types of exclusions